The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

 - Caution is advised when using CeeNU in CHILDREN; they may be more sensitive to its effects, especially certain lung problems (pulmonary fibrosis).

-- PREGNANCY and BREAST-FEEDING: CeeNU has been shown to cause harm to the fetus.
+- PREGNANCY and BREAST-FEEDING: CeeNU may cause harm to the fetus.
 Avoid becoming pregnant while you are taking it.
 If you think you may be pregnant, contact your doctor.
 You will need to discuss the benefits and risks of taking CeeNU while you are pregnant.
-It is not known if CeeNU is found in breast milk.
+It is not known if this medicine is found in breast milk.
 Do not breast-feed while taking CeeNU.

 Possible side effects of CeeNU:

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome:

 Seek medical attention right away if any of these SEVERE side effects occur:

 Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); confusion or disorientation; decreased amount of urine produced; decreased coordination; fever, chills, or persistent sore throat; sluggishness; swelling of feet or lower legs; swelling or sores of the mouth or tongue; symptoms of liver problems (eg, dark urine; pale stools; right-sided stomach pain; unusual loss of appetite, nausea, or tiredness; yellowing of the skin or eyes); trouble speaking; unusual bleeding or bruising; unusual tiredness or weakness; vision changes (eg, blindness).